thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Oct 12, 2024
+I've updated the schematic and PCB to fix the swapped controller bug in the rev 0.1 boards, and bumped the revision to 0.2.

 ### Update - Oct 11, 2024
 Built up the controller section and played some Donkey Kong!
 I did make a mistake on the controller section, however.
 Controller 1 and 2 are